Karemelshimi/Customers-Personality-Analysis-SQL/README.md

 ## Scenario
 Customer personality analysis helps a business to modify its product based on its target customers from different types of customer segments.
 For example, instead of spending money to market a new product to every customer in the company’s database, a company can analyze which customer segment is most likely to buy the product and then market the product only on that particular segment.
 ## Busines task
-Analyze customer's behavior and segment them based on various factors to get the company's ideal customer.
+Analyze customer behavior and segment them based on various factors to get the company's ideal customer.

 ## Process

-- First, Exploring the data.
+- First, Explore the data.
 ```SQL
 SELECT *
 FROM marketing_campaign